-Nothing really changed here as well, the score remains really good and a perfect fit for the anime's nature.
+Nothing really changed here as well, the score remains really good and a perfect fit for

 The great characters remained, and became even better.
 This time we got an even better characterization for some supporting characters and the main cast shone more through the energetic events they faced and due to having some backstories revealed about them.
 These backstories actually explained some things about their current way of living and behaving.
 Due to that, I was able to love them, because each one got a unique emotional pallet and a trademark, and the result was excellent.

 All the features that made me enjoy the previous season weren't absent from this one at all.
 But some extra suspence and the flawless characterization added something more, something more capturing and addictive.
 I can now say that if there's gonna be a third season (I SO HOPE FOR THAT *-*) I won't treat this show as a way to spend my spare time, because now we have a great basis for a great evolution in a really entertaining story and it has become a must for me.
 Since the manga is still coming out and since there are still questions to be answered, I can only wait and hope that Studio Bones will announce a third season.